rossyvee/week2-PortfolioIP/README.md

 ## Requirements
 * Javascript console
 ## set up instruction and installation
-clone this repository to alocation in your file system  git clone git@github.com:rossyvee/week2-PortfolioIP.git Open terminal command line then navigate to the folder of the application. cd WEEK2-PORTFOLIOIP open index.html on your web browser
+ clone this repository to a folder git@github.com:rossyvee/week2-PortfolioIP.git Open terminal command line then navigate to the folder of the application. cd WEEK2-PORTFOLIOIP open index.html on your web browser

 ## Behaviour Drive and DEvelopment